 This can happen with the Postmates app which does not necessarily contract with restaurants.
 Even on Uber Eats, there are situations in which Uber lists a non-contracted restaurant, and the driver is instructed by Uber Eats to go to the restaurant, order as a customer would, and pay with the Uber Plus Card.

-The rabbi will take into account that the route of the driver is well monitored and doesn’t leave time to go into another restaurant, buy similar food and switch it.
+The rabbi may take into account that in certain cases the route of the driver is well monitored and doesn’t leave time to go into another restaurant, buy similar food and switch it.
 Also, the consumer may have a tevi’as ayin, an ability to recognize the food from the restaurant.
 The rabbi may also suggest calling the restaurant to confirm the precise items sent.

 Even if the number of Jews and non-Jews in the population was 50/50 (“kavuah”), one could still be lenient, as the question involved is rabbinic in nature.